IwanTen/L5-website/docs/reference/sq.md

 # sq()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Calculates the square of a number.

 Squaring a number means multiplying the number by itself.
-For example, `sq(3)` evaluates 3 × 3 which is 9. `sq(-3)` evaluates -3 × -3
-which is also 9.
+For example, `sq(3)` evaluates 3 × 3 which is 9. `sq(-3)` evaluates -3 × -3 which is also 9.
 Multiplying two negative numbers produces a positive number.
 The value returned by `sq()` is always positive.

 ## Examples